September 15, 2020

 Personally, I really love the creaminess and flavor of Yukon gold potatoes for this side dish.
 However, if you want a more traditional texture, feel free to use regular baking (Russet) potatoes.

 For the sour cream, I like Kite Hill, but you can use any vegan sour cream that has a flavor you like, or you can make it from scratch.
 If I were going to make it myself, I would probably try this recipe.
 I also really like the flavor of almond milk with this recipe, but I've tried these vegan mashed potatoes with coconut milk, too, and it worked well.
 Almost any non-dairy milk should work in this recipe, depending upon your personal preference.

 If you're a garlic fan, you can also add roasted garlic to these potatoes (the flavor works better with Russet potatoes, in my opinion).
-To roast a head of garlic, remove the outer layers of skin, and cut about 1/2 an inch off the top of the head to reveal the cloves.
+To roast a head of fresh garlic, remove the outer layers of skin, and cut about 1/2 an inch off the top of the head to reveal the cloves.
 Place the head of garlic on aluminum foil and rub olive oil on the cloves.
-Wrap the foil around the garlic and roast in a 375-degree oven for 30-40 minutes, or until fork-tender.
+Wrap the foil around the garlic and roast in a 375°F (190°C) oven for 30-40 minutes, or until fork-tender.
 Once the garlic has cooled, you'll be able to push the cloves out of their individual skins, and mash them right into the potatoes for vegan garlic mashed potatoes!
 (If a whole head seems like too much garlic for one pot of mashed potatoes, don't worry.
 The flavor of roasted garlic is not as strong as raw garlic).

-Making mashed potatoes is so quick and easy with this recipe, and they're the perfect creamy dairy-free side for a Thanksgiving or Christmas feast.
+Making mashed potatoes is so quick and easy with this recipe, and they're the perfect creamy dairy-free side dish for a Thanksgiving dinner or Christmas feast.
 The whole family can enjoy this one!

 Prep Time15 minutes

 Total Time30 minutes